deloitte-uk-systems-engineering/sde-learning-development-pathway/README.md

 #### Tips

-- Do experiment with the [Play framework](https://www.playframework.com/) and build your own Scala web servers
+- Do experiment with the [Play framework](https://www.playframework.com/) and build your own Scala web services
+- Put your skills in practice by contributing to the Scala skills tracker app open source project [here](https://github.com/deloitte-uk-systems-engineering/scala-play-skills-tracker)
 - Start creating your technical learning notes.
 I personally recommend [Evernote](https://evernote.com/)

 </p>